-The criminal offense of Harassment is a misdemeanor that focuses on communications made to annoy, alarm, abuse another.
-(Texas Penal Code 42.07).
+The criminal offense of harassment is a misdemeanor that focuses on communications made to annoy, alarm, or abuse another.
 It is closely related the offense of stalking, which is a felony offense.

 Harassment charges are often filed after a relationship – personal or professional – goes awry and an individual is accused of calling, texting, or emailing another incessantly.
 What may first seem like a nuisance can turn into a criminal charge if the individual accused of harassment was making contact with the intent to harass, annoy, alarm, abuse, torment, or embarrass the other person.

-Harassment cases are generally Class B misdemeanors, although if you have been convicted of a Harassment case in the past your offense will be enhanced to a Class A misdemeanor.
+Harassment cases are generally Class B misdemeanors, although if you have been convicted of a harassment case in the past the offense will be enhanced to a Class A misdemeanor.
 Harassment is codified under Penal Code Section 42.07.

-Harassment can be making incessant telephone calls, emails, texts, that is obscene.
+- Harassment can be making incessant telephone calls, emails, or texts that are obscene.

-Harassment an be threats to inflict bodily harm made in writing, over the phone, by text, or other electronic message.
+- Harassment can be threats to inflict bodily harm made in writing, over the phone, by text, or other electronic message.